-The 2021 Annual Action Plan contains a range of goals, objectives and outcomes formulated to address the needs identified for housing, homelessness, other special needs, community development and economic development.
-The following goals and objectives have been identified for the twelve-month period of FY 2021:
+The 2023 Annual Action Plan contains a range of goals, objectives and outcomes formulated to address the needs identified for housing, homelessness, other special needs, community development and economic development.
+The following goals and objectives have been identified for the twelve-month period of FY 2023:

-- HS-1 Housing Development - Increases the number of affordable housing units in the City for owners and renters by assisting with acquisition, development fees, construction, and rehabilitation. - HS-2 Housing Rehabilitation - Assists owners with rehabilitating existing affordable housing units occupied by owners and renters in the City by addressing code violations, emergency repairs, energy efficiency improvements, and handicap accessibility. - HS-3 Homeownership - Assists low income homebuyers to purchase homes by providing direct subsidies which include but are not limited to down payment and closing cost assistance, including housing counseling fees, interest subsidies, etc. - HS-4 Fair Housing - Promotes fair housing choice through education, training, testing, and outreach in the City of Rockford. - HS-5 Project Delivery - Provides eligible program delivery and oversight for the CDBG and HOME funded housing projects/activities. - HMS-1 Housing - Supports the Continuum of Care's efforts and applicants to provide emergency shelter, transitional housing, permanent supportive housing, and other permanent housing opportunities. - HMS-2 Operation/Support - Assists providers who operate housing or provide support services for the homeless and persons or families at-risk of becoming homeless. - HMS-3 Prevention and Re-Housing - Assists the Continuum of Care's efforts in prevention of homelessness through anti-eviction activities and program for rapid re-housing.

-- CDS-2 Infrastructure - Improve the public infrastructure through rehabilitation, reconstruction, and new construction, of streets, sidewalks, bridges, curbs, walkways, water, storm water, sanitary sewer, handicap accessibility improvements/removal of architectural barriers, etc. - CDS-6 Clearance/Demolition - Funds will be used for the removal and elimination of slum and blighting conditions through clearance and demolition of vacant, abandoned, blighted, and dilapidated structures and improvements that are not suitable for rehabilitation. - EDS-1, -2, -3 Economic Development - Improves and expands employment opportunities for low and moderate income persons.
-In addition, funds may support businesses and commercial growth through revitalization and development businesses and capital. - AMS-1 Overall Coordination - Provides program management and oversight for the successful administration of Federal, State, and locally funded programs, including planning services for special studies, annual action plans, five year consolidated plans, substantial amendments, consolidated annual performance and evaluation reports (CAPER), environmental reviews and clearances, fair housing, and compliance with all Federal, State, and local laws and regulations.
+- HS-1 Housing Development - Increases the number of affordable housing units in the City for owners and renters by assisting with acquisition, development fees, construction, and rehabilitation. - HS-2 Housing Rehabilitation - Continues to assist with rehabilitating existing affordable housing units occupied by owners and renters in the City by addressing code violations, emergency repairs, energy efficiency improvements, and handicap accessibility. - HS-3 Homeownership - Continues to assist low- and moderate-income homebuyers to purchase homes by providing direct subsidies, which include but are not limited to down payment and closing cost assistance including housing counseling fees, interest subsidies, etc. - HS-4 Fair Housing - Promotes fair housing choice through education, testing, training, and outreach in the City of Rockford. - HS-5 Project Delivery - Provides eligible program delivery and oversight for the CDBG and HOME funded housing projects/activities. - HMS-1 Housing - Supports the Continuum of Care's efforts and applicants to provide emergency shelter, transitional housing, permanent supportive housing, and other permanent housing opportunities. - HMS-2 Operation/Support - Assists providers who operate housing or provide support services for the homeless and persons or families at-risk of becoming homeless. - HMS-3 Prevention and Re-Housing - Assists the Continuum of Care's efforts in prevention of homelessness through anti-eviction activities and program for rapid re-housing. - CDS-2 Infrastructure - Improves the public infrastructure through rehabilitation, reconstruction, and new construction, of streets, sidewalks, bridges, curbs, walkways, water, storm water, sanitary sewer, handicap accessibility improvements/removal of architectural barriers, etc. - CDS-6 Clearance/Demolition - Removes and eliminates slum and blighting conditions through clearance and demolition of vacant, abandoned, and dilapidated structures. - EDS-2 Economic Development - Supports business and commercial growth through rehabilitation of store fronts and retail space, expansion of businesses, and the development of new businesses. - AMS-1 Overall Coordination - Provides program management and oversight for the successful administration of Federal, State, and locally funded programs, including planning services for special studies, annual action plans, five year consolidated plans, substantial amendments, consolidated annual performance and evaluation reports (CAPER), environmental reviews and clearances, fair housing, and compliance with all Federal, State, and local laws and regulations.